Peanhua/HomeStorage/documentation/index.md

 ![User interface](userinterface.png)

+The navigation toolbar is marked with red, and the active content is marked with blue on the screenshot above.

 The number of menu entries in the navigation toolbar depends on the user: superusers have access to more options.